KailasMahavarkar/rustbox/docs/docs/README.md

 ## Differences from IOI Isolate

-While inspired by IOI Isolate, Mini-Isolate has some differences:
+While inspired by IOI Isolate, rustbox has some differences:

 1. **Cgroup Version**: Uses cgroup-v1 (Rust ecosystem limitation)
 2. **Implementation**: Written in Rust for memory safety